TheNewGuy16/yoast-cmb2-field-analysis/README.md

 ## Usage

-In order for your CMB2 field content to be calculated in the SEO score, ensure to set a new attribute "yoast-analysis=1" on the field.
-For example :
+In order for your CMB2 field content to be calculated in the SEO score, ensure to set a new attribute "yoast-analysis=1" on the field For example :

 ```php
   $cmb->add_field( array(